Superior, Wisconsin: History

 The first log cabin in Superior was erected in September 1853 on the banks of the Nemadji River, at the same time that ground was broken for construction of the locks and ship canal at Sault Ste.
 Marie, Michigan.
 This was intended to allow ships to bypass the rapids at that site.
 Superior was incorporated as a city on March 25, 1889.
-Around the same time Superior became the seat of newly formed Douglas County.
+Around the same time Superior became the seat of newly formed Douglas County, Wisconsin.
 Immediately there was eagerness for a railroad from Lake Superior to the Pacific Coast, and investment flowed in, but then the Panic of 1857 hit, investment slowed, and the population of the new city collapsed from 2500 to 500.

 Twenty-five years later the Northern Pacific Railway and other rail lines finally arrived, fulfilling the dream of a rail and water highway from coast to coast.
-In 1883 General John H. Hammond formed the Land and River Improvement Company, which developed much of West Superior, including the West Superior Iron and Steel plant.
+In 1883 General John Henry Hammond formed the Land and River Improvement Company, which developed much of West Superior, including the West Superior Iron and Steel plant.
 Numerous grain, coal and lumber businesses formed in the same period.

 In the Boom Period from 1888 to 1892, Land and River Improvement and others built architect-designed business blocks on Tower Avenue, seeing Superior as the "new Chicago".
 Many of the investors were from out East, so the buildings received names like the New Jersey Block and the Maryland Block.
 By 1892, population was 34,000.
 Then the Panic of 1893 hit, and development slowed again.

 Fairlawn Mansion, built by Superior's three-time mayor Martin Pattison for his family in 1891.
 The 42-room mansion is now a museum.